Living with Wildlife

 raised without contact with their own species fail to develop

-survival skills and fear of humans, virtually eliminating
+survival skills and fear of humans.
+That virtually eliminates

 their chances of survival in the wild.